mukuldeep/inter-species-communication/README.md

 # communication-with-animals
-We wanna talk to animals, live togather
+We wanna talk to animals, live together

 Probably, it's my purpose of life :)